ashinzekene/angular-rave/README.md

 ### 1. Install the module

-  Run in the your angular project
+  Run this in the root of your angular project
   ```bash
   npm install --save angular-rave
   ```